1jour1vin

 second wine

-"Both fresh and suitable for aging, this is a beautifully structured and dynamic wine that leaves you wanting more.
-One of the best second wines, I love it! ~ Decanter"
+“Both fresh and age-worthy, this is a beautifully structured and dynamic wine that leaves you wanting more.
+One of the best second wines—I love it! ~ Decanter”

-"30% whole clusters for 2022.
-The bouquet shines with its brightness, its notes of garrigue, which evoke freshness, as well as nuances of strawberries, raspberries, and licorice.
-The salinity of the attack, the energy present, and the precision of the tannins form an impressive whole.
-The wine is crisp, delicious, sapid, mouthwatering, and juicy.
-It is luminous, festive, exciting, and benefits from the insistent support of a fine austerity that highlights the aromatic character of the palate while extending the finish.
-A C des Carmes of exceptional quality!"
+“30% whole clusters for the 2022 vintage.
+The bouquet shines with its brilliance and notes of garrigue, evoking freshness, along with hints of strawberries, raspberries, and licorice.
+The salinity on the attack, the vibrant energy, and the precision of the tannins come together to form an impressive whole.
+The wine is crisp, delicious, savory, mouthwatering, and juicy.
+It is luminous, festive, and exhilarating, underpinned by a subtle austerity that highlights the aromatic character on the palate while extending the finish.
+A C des Carmes of exceptional quality!”
 (Yves Beck 2024)

-Buy your Les Carmes Haut-Brion wines at the best price in a private sale!
+Buy your Les Carmes Haut-Brion wines at the best price through a private sale!

 Rated site